jzarnett/ta-calculations/README.md

 ## Version History

+### 0.11.0
+Thanks to Simarjeet Saini, I now have more up-to-date values to use in the calculator.
+Those change the results, obviously, but not hte logic.
+The only major change is in how the "per lab" items are calculated, which follows an updated formula based on students per lab and adjusting for LI.
+We now expect the lab input to not be yes/no but instead the number of lab sections the course has.

 ### 0.10.0
 Some courses are lab only, so let's account for that in the calculations.
 I also added some more special cases that I learned about.